-1) Meeting with OSA Academic Advisor – Students must meet with the OSA Academic Advisor who will explain the course approval process and guide students throughout the process of transferring credits back to FIU.
-The OSA Academic Advisor will look into student PDAs to determine what courses they have space to take abroad.
-This is important as the OSA aims to ensure that courses taken abroad contribute to a student’s degree requirements and does not extend their time until graduation.
-During their meeting with the OSA Academic Advisor, students will also learn about the differences between the American and foreign educational credit and grading systems.
+1) Meeting with OSA Academic Advisor – Students must meet with the OSA Academic Advisor who will explain the course equivalency process and guide students throughout the process of transferring study abroad credit back to FIU.
+The OSA Academic Advisor will review the student’s PDA to determine what coursework they may plan to take abroad.
+This is important as the OSA aims to ensure that courses taken abroad contribute towards a student’s degree requirements and do not extend their anticipated graduation date.
+During the meeting with the OSA Academic Advisor, students will also learn about the differences between American and foreign educational credit and grading systems.

-3) Course Enrollment Verification Form – Once abroad, students must provide the OSA Academic Advisor with a Course Enrollment Verification Form, which is an official list of courses in which they are enrolled at their host institutions.
-The OSA Academic Advisor will then compare this list to the courses that were pre-approved.
-In the event that students enroll in courses that were not pre-approved, it is their responsibility to communicate that to the OSA Advisor.
-At that time, the OSA Advisor will reach out to the appropriate departmental advisor and request approval while the student is abroad.
-It is very important that students confirm their courses to the OSA Academic Advisor.
-Students that wait until they return from their host country to request course approvals risk delays in posting their credits and receiving their financial aid for the semester following their exchange.
+3) Course Enrollment Verification Form – Once abroad, students must provide the OSA Academic Advisor with a Course Enrollment Verification Form, which is an official list of courses in which the student is enrolled in at their host institution.
+The OSA Academic Advisor will then compare the student’s actual enrollment to the courses they had reviewed for FIU equivalencies.
+In the event that students enroll in courses abroad that were not previously assigned FIU equivalents, it is their responsibility to communicate that to the OSA Advisor and their academic advisors.
+Any study abroad courses that do not have FIU equivalents on file prior to receipt of the student’s academic transcripts, will result in the delayed posting of their study abroad credit and delayed confirmation of their financial aid eligibility.

 Transfer Equivalency Course databases:

-In addition to traveling and discovering new places, the goal of study abroad, the International Student Exchange in particular, is to allow students to experience a different educational system and learn from new perspectives while earning credits at their home institution.
-We encourage our faculty to award students FIU course equivalencies when possible.
+In addition to providing the opportunity to travel and discover new places, the goal of study abroad and the International Student Exchange in particular, is to allow students to experience a different educational system and learn new perspectives while earning credit at their home institution.
+We encourage our faculty to assign ISE study abroad courses FIU course equivalencies whenever possible.
 The OSA has developed an internal database of course equivalencies that is accessible to our faculty upon request.
 Although it is a very useful tool for all academic advisors, this database is intended to be used only as a guideline.
-We work hand in hand with the university Transfer and Transition Services and we encourage all advisors to please contact us when it doubt.
-Our in house academic advisor will be more than happy to go over the transfer process with those advisors that request additional support.
+We work hand in hand with FIU’s Transfer and Transition Services and we encourage all academic advisors to please contact us when in doubt about study abroad credit.
+The OSA Academic Advisor will be happy review the transfer process with advisors that request additional support.
 Grades and credit conversions have been predetermined for all partner institutions and we evaluate new schools on an on-going basis.

-For additional questions or concerns with regards to course approval and credit transfer, please contact the OSA Academic Advisor, Caitlin Dooley, email@example.com
+For questions or concerns with regards to study abroad course equivalency and credit transfer, please contact the Office of Study Abroad and request to speak with the OSA Academic Advisor.